johnhamrick/P4/readme.md

 Use error checking: Don't allow empty tasks, don't allow duplicate email sign-ups, etc.

-The live URL of the project is: P4.hamrickjohn.me
+The live URL of the project is at: P4.hamrickjohn.me

 The recorded demo is available at: http://www.screencast.com/t/DMdqqUs2m2Y